|

 Who did it

-Site design, layout, text and coding are by Kate Jones, originally with HotDog Web Editor 16-Bit, v2.55, GemDraw 2.01 and Paint Shop Pro 5.01; now with Microsoft Notepad for Windows 98, Paint Shop Pro 8, and Freehand 9.
+Site design, layout, text and coding are by Kate Jones, originally with HotDog Web Editor 16-Bit, v2.55, GemDraw 2.01 and Paint Shop Pro 5.01; now with Microsoft Notepad for Windows 10, Paint Shop Pro 8, and Microsoft Word.
 Product graphics by Chuck Coates, Chris Palmer and Kate Jones.
 Additional graphics by Kate Jones and Michael Keller.
 Product photography by Richard Grainger, Dick Jones and Thomas Atkinson.
 Scanning by Dick Jones.
 Walking cat and bowing bear animations by Arthur Blumberg.
 Memory Matching Games graphics by Kate Jones, javascript program by Karen Glatt.
 "Pentominoes, the Movie" logo animations, the Coloring Book's Flash Painter interactive format, and the entire Puzzle Parlor interactive program by Chris Palmer.
 Leapfrog Solitaire JAVA applet by Eric Solomon.

-invaluable help in constructing the first draft of the product description pages.
+We'd also like to thank Dr. Ali Kooshesh of the computer sciences department of Sonoma State University, Rohnert Park, California, for his invaluable help in constructing the first draft of the product description template.
 Kamran Sedaghatkish's critiques were most helpful in the final stages before launch.
 Teacher and website creator Tom Franklin taught us the value of hyperlinking abundantly.
 Matt Kalina, Laser Applications Inc. web guru, mentored us on meta-tags.
 Peter Aleff advised on color scheme, and Bjarne Viken inspired the streamlining of the homepage.
+We're grateful to several of our customers whose bewilderment prompted further improvements.
+Warm thanks to Jan de Ruiter for pinpointing dozens of defective links.
 A special tribute to Dick Jones for his continuing support and for bringing home an HTML guidebook.